 Zoning District Allowable Density Purpose One-Family Residential R-1 Based on These districts are intended to accommodate primarily single- R-1-9 General Plan family homes in locations designated in the General Plan for low, medium low, and medium density development.
 Single- R-1-12 land use family uses are permitted by right.
-Multiple-Family Residential R-2 These districts are intended to accommodate two-family and three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high R-2-A R-2-AP density development and mobile homes in locationsdesignated for high density.
-Two- and three-family homes arepermitted by right in the R-2 districts.These districts are intended to accommodate two-family and R-2-P Based on General Plan land use R-2-M R-3 R-3-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high R-3-P density development and mobile homes in locations designated for high density.
-Multifamily housing is permitte by right in the R-3 zone, subject to a site plan review.
+Multiple-Family Residential • R-2 These districts are intended to accommodate two-family and R-2-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium h R-2-AP density development and mobile homes in locations R-2-P designated for high density.
+Two- and three-family homes are R-2-M - Based on - General Plan permitted by right in the R-2 districts.
+R-3 land use These districts are intended to accommodate two-family and R-3-A three-family homes and multifamily housing in locations designated in the General Plan for medium and medium high R-3-P density development and mobile homes in locations designated for high density.
+Multifamily housing is permitted by right in the R-3 zone, subject to a site plan review.
 R-4 20 - 24 du/ac Multifamily dwellings.
-Mixed-Use Residential • · C-0 See R-3 zone Two-, three-, and multiple-family dwellings C-1, C-2, C-3 see K-5 zone Multiple dwellings
+Mixed-Use Residential - C-0 See R-3 zone Two-, three-, and multiple-family dwellings C-1, C-2, C-3 See K-5 zone Multiple dwellings